 Blood flow abnormalities.
 Budd Chiari syndrome is a disease in which blood clots form in the hepatic vein and prevent blood from leaving the liver.
 This can increase pressure within the blood vessels of the liver, especially the portal vein.
 This pressure can cause liver cells to die and lead to cirrhosis and liver failure.
 Causes of Budd Chiari syndrome include polycythemia (abnormally elevated red blood cell count), inflammatory bowel disease, sickle cell disease, and pregnancy.

 Congestive heart failure, where poor heart function causes fluid and blood to back up in the large veins of the body can cause liver swelling and inflammation.

 Gallstones.
 Normally, bile flows from the liver into the gallbladder and ultimately into the intestine to help with the digestion of food.
 If bile flow is obstructed, it can cause inflammation within the liver.
 Most commonly, gallstones can cause an obstruction of the ducts that drains bile from the liver.

 Abnormalities of the opening of the bile duct into the small intestine (sphincter of Oddi) can lead to abnormalities of bile flow.
-The sphincter of Oddi acts as a "valve" that allows bile to flow from the common bile duct into the intestineprimary biliary cholangitis.
+The sphincter of Oddi acts as a "valve" that allows bile to flow from the common bile duct into the intestine.

-PBC (primary biliary cholangitis, primary biliary cholangitis, and primary sclerosing cholangitis can lead to progressive scarring of the bile ducts, causing them to become narrow, which results in reduced bile flow through the liver.
-Eventually, damage and scarring of the liver architecture occurs resulting in liver failure.
+Primary biliary cholangitis (PBC, formerly referred to as primary biliary cirrhosis) and primary sclerosing cholangitis can lead to progressive scarring of the bile ducts, causing them to become narrow, which results in reduced bile flow through the liver.
+Eventually, damage and scarring of the liver architecture occurs, resulting in liver failure.